menu

 Leon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Leon are slightly less educated than the national average of 21.84% for the average city or town: 15.31% of adults in Leon have a bachelor's degree or advanced degree
+The percentage of adults in Leon with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.31% of adults in Leon have a bachelor's degree or advanced degree.

 The per capita income in Leon in 2022 was $40,963, which is wealthy relative to Kansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $163,852 for a family of four.
 However, Leon contains both very wealthy and poor people as well.